Privacy Policy

 Personal information is collected solely for the purpose of debt recovery in a lawful manner and remains part of our records until we determine the information is no longer needed, or we are required by law to delete such information.
 We will collect the minimum amount of data necessary to collect a debt.

 We will not collect additional categories of personal information or use the personal information we collected for materially different, unrelated, or incompatible purposes without providing you notice.
 We do not sell and will not sell your personal information.
+We also do not “share” your personal information as that term is defined in the California Privacy Rights Act.

-14. How We Collect Your Information
+13. How We Collect Your Information

 Financial Recovery Services collects your personally identifiable information when you update your personal information on the website and when you make a payment, either by credit card or by check.